 Vicka brings over a decade of experience in violence prevention and mental health promotion to her work at the Ed Fund.
 She has a background in counseling survivors of interpersonal violence, which highlighted the critical need for more effective prevention and led to a career in public health specializing in programmatic and policy-based approaches to violence prevention.

 A native of Ann Arbor, Michigan, Vicka is a graduate of the University of Wisconsin – Madison and earned master’s degrees from Adler University (Counseling Psychology) and the Colorado School of Public Health at the University of Colorado – Denver (Public Health).
 In addition to her public health career, she has dedicated over 800 hours of service to the Soldiers and families of the US Army.

-Bryan Barks is the Assistant Director of Development at the Coalition to Stop Gun Violence and the Educational Fund to Stop Gun Violence.
+Bryan Barks is the Executive Editor at the Coalition to Stop Gun Violence and the Educational Fund to Stop Gun Violence.

 Bryan has a background in social justice advocacy.
 Prior to joining CSGV in 2015, she worked for several organizations dedicated to poverty alleviation and legal aid.
 She also has experience in local government and worked at the Public Information Office in her hometown of Athens, Georgia.

 In addition to her work at CSGV, Bryan serves as a member of the Depression and Bipolar Support Alliance’s Young Adult Council and is passionate about mental health advocacy.
 She was initially drawn to CSGV’s risk-based approach to gun violence prevention and active efforts to destigmatize mental illness.